 The Company is considered to be in the development stage as its primary activities since incorporation have been establishing its facilities, recruiting personnel, conducting research and development, business development, business and financial planning, and raising capital.
-Since its inception through March 31, 2005 the Company has reported accumulated net losses of \$465.1 million which includes a goodwill impairment charge of \$151.4 million.
-Also, since its inception through March 31, 2005, the Company has reported negative cash flow from operations of \$233.2 million.
+Since its inception through June 30, 2005 the Company has reported accumulated net losses of \$492.3 million which includes a goodwill impairment charge of \$151.4 million.
+Also, since its inception through June 30, 2005, the Company has reported negative cash flow from operations of \$256.0 million.
 It is costly to develop therapeutic products and conduct clinical trials for these products.
-Based upon the Company's current expectations, management believes the Company's existing capital resources will enable it to continue planned operations through the third quarter of 2005.
+Based upon the Company's current expectations, management believes the Company's existing capital resources, including the net proceeds of approximately \$170.5 million from its private placement in August 2005 (see Note 11), will enable it to continue planned operations into the third quarter of 2006.
 However, the Company cannot provide assurances that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
-If planned operating results are not achieved or the Company is not successful in raising additional equity financing, management believes that planned expenditures could be reduced substantially, extending the time period over which the Company's currently available capital resources will be adequate to fund the Company's operations, on a reduced basis, into 2006.
+If planned operating results are not achieved or the Company is not successful in raising additional equity financing, management believes that planned expenditures could be reduced substantially, extending the time period over which the Company's currently available capital resources will be adequate to fund the Company's operations, on a reduced basis, through 2006.